Grief Counseling in Virginia

 • COVID-19 Pandemic-Related Loss

-Grief Counseling in Virginia and Therapy for Children and Families
+Grief Counseling in Virginia and Therapy for Children and Families in North Carolina

 Saying goodbye can be one of the most difficult experiences we have as humans.
 A loss of a loved one can shake a family to its core.
 Our grief counselors can assist children and families with grieving.
 Our counselors will create a safe space for children to process their questions, create ways to honor the loss in their own way, and learn how to move forward.
 Finally, our grief counselors can assist families by helping them to process their emotions in healthy ways.
-Teaching family members how to respect everyone’s grieving process to heal.
+Teach family members how to respect everyone’s grieving process to heal.

 Grief and Loss Therapy and Counseling for Pet Loss